Build your employee engagement action plan using our downloadable template and work on improving employee engagement at your organization.

 1. Set the overall objectives for your plan

 The first step is to set an overall vision for your plan.
 What is it you want the employee engagement plan to achieve?
 Each business is different, but possible goals include the following:

 - Better employee retention rates and lower turnover

 - More positive organizational culture.

 Try and identify one or two main objectives only, so that you maximize the chances of success.
 An overall purpose will provide a focus for the plan’s detailed action points.

-2. Determine where you are at with employee engagement
+2. Determine where you are at

 The next step is to involve staff in determining where you are at with employee engagement.
 Use employee pulse surveys, focus groups, and team meetings to find out how well you are currently doing.
 Ask workers for their views on what needs to improve.
 And also explore with staff what the key drivers are for employee engagement in your business.